 Sekhmet orbits the sun every 337 days (0.92 years), coming as close as 0.67 AU and reaching as far as 1.23 AU from the sun.
-Sekhmet is about 0.9 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Sekhmet is about 0.9 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Sekhmet's orbit is 0.11 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Sekhmet has 14 close approaches predicted in the coming decades: